ClimateClara/arc3o/README.md

 If you are interested in 6.9 GHz, vertical polarization, enjoy!

 Use the Manual to get started.
+The example script and functions are tailored to be used with MPI-ESM data.
+If you use another climate model, I recommend checking and replacing the name of the variables and files of interest in the code.

 Contact me at clara.burgard@hzg.de in case of questions.